13 Interview Questions to Ensure a Cultural Fit

-You’ve probably figured out your employees’ personalities, so you’ll be able to determine whether the candidate would butt heads with someone else in the team.
+You’ve probably figured out your staff’s individual personalities, so you’ll be able to determine whether the applicant would butt heads with someone else on the team.

 11. Who inspires you?
 Why?

-Your candidate’s answer tells you even more about their values.
-You’ll learn what qualities they value in a person, so you can compare those values to your company’s values.
+The candidate’s answer tells you even more about what they care about.
+You’ll also learn what qualities they value in a person.

 12. Why do you come to work every morning?